OpenWIS/openwis-documentation/_rules2/2016-03-09-OpenWIS-Financial-Management.md

 Note: accounts can be prepared in line with the requirements for large companies, this does not introduce a filing obligation with the National Bank.

-The OpenWIS Association AISBL qualifies as a **Small** entity for filing purposes under Belgian Law as at February 2016.
+The OpenWIS Association AISBL currently qualifies as a **Small** entity for filing purposes under Belgian Law, meeting only one of the criteria for Large organisations and this position is likely to continue.
 This position will need to be monitored annually.